ethereumclassic/classic-guide/docs/world_computer/smart_contracts.rst

 Typically smart contracts are written in high level languages.
 The corresponding source code is compiled to the equivalent ETC virtual machine instructions.
-The most popular high level smart contract language is Solidity although there are other possible choices such as Vyper.
+The most popular high level smart contract language is Solidity.
+There are also other possible choices such as Vyper.
 Solidity is a Javascript like language designed to be easily adopted by new developers.
-Here is a Solidity source code for a simple program that maintains a counter variable.
-The counter can be incremented by anyone but only the user account that created the smart contract can reset the counter value:
+Here is the Solidity source code for a simple program.
+All it does is maintain a counter variable.
+The counter can be incremented by anyone.
+Only the user account that created the smart contract can reset the counter value:

 .. sourcecode:: javascript